ViniciusOliveiraAndrade/-.PROTOTYPE.-PC/README.md

 ## Introduction

-This is a shooting game where the player has to hit the vowels or the consonants required.
+This is a shooting game where the player has to hit the right answers.